railwayapp/docs/src/docs/quick-start.md

 Deploying your code is now only a single command away.

 - Run `railway up`

+    The CLI will now scan our project files, compress them, and upload them to Railway's backend for deployment.

 <Image src="https://res.cloudinary.com/railway/image/upload/v1723752558/docs/quick-start/railway_up_vns3u4.png"
 alt="screenshot of the command line after railway up was run"